marcglasberg/SameAppDifferentTech/MobileAppReactNativeMobX/README.md

 When you instantiate the app with a simulated DAO, you can open the app yourself and interact with it as if it were connected to a real backend.
-This is very useful for developing the app, as we don't have to worry whether the backend is ready or not.
+This is very useful for developing the app, as we don't have to worry whether the backend is ready or not (it uncouples frontend and backend development).

 But it also helps in automatic testing, as we don't need to create mocks for every single scenario.
 We can just use the simulated DAO, and it will behave very similarly to the real backend.

 When you are ready to switch to the real backend, you can just inject the "real DAO" in the app, instead of the "simulated DAO".
 This is very easy to do, as the rest of the app doesn't need to change at all.
+See file `inject.tsx`:

 ```tsx
 // Injecting the real DAO: